 The best part about Facebook’s page insights, is gauging your audience.
 ‘People’ provides age, gender, geographic and language demographic data w.r.t your fan base, people reached and engaged.
 This of course helps you identify, construct and focus on your target segments through your social media marketing campaigns.

 4. Get a grip of Facebook Terms and Policies

 Familiarize yourselves with Facebook’s terms and policies.

 Not complying with their rules may have repercussions like having your page shutdown.
-So run a constant check on what is changing.
+So, run a constant check on what is changing.
 Play safe.
-Don’t end up on the wrong side of Facebook and you’ll be fine.
+Don’t end up on the wrong side of Facebook and your social media marketing will be fine.

 5. Keep pace with constantly evolving Facebook ecosystem